-Attendance is logged daily in the Online School by parent/guardian/ learning coach for any offline time spent learning.
+Attendance is logged daily in the Online Middle and High school School by parent/guardian/learning coach for any offline/asynchronous time spent learning.
 This includes Physical Education, Health, studying, workbooks, etc. Time spent in live ClassConnects and online course work is automatically logged for students.
 Instructional time can occur at any time during the day and on any day of the week.
 Instructional time must directly relate to lesson objectives which are aligned to the Georgia Grade Level Content Expectations (GLCE).